TomCJones/All-you-need/README.md

 ## Keep it Simple Stupid (KISS)

 This is the motto for undergraduates entering the Mechanical Engineering program at MIT as reported by Seth Llyod, a professor there.
-For digital id to work is must be really simple.
+For digital id to work it must be really simple at the UX level.
 The following pages show a super great example which is designed to answer all of the normal questions a user has:

 - Who: Starship Concert hall
 - What: Requesting Proof of age